-To remove and replace computer components, use the procedures described in this section.
+To remove and replace computer components, use these procedures.

 NOTE: HP continually improves and changes product parts.
-For complete and current information about supported parts for your computer, go to https://partsurfer.hp.com/partsurfer/, select your country or region, and then follow the on-screen instructions.
+For complete and current information about supported parts for your computer, go to http://partsurfer.hp.com, select your country or region, and then follow the on-screen instructions.

+You must remove, replace, or loosen as many as 53 screws when you service the parts described in this chapter.
 Make special note of each screw size and location during removal and replacement.